BlackMothy/BlackMothy/README.md

 - 👋 Hi, I’m @BlackMothy
 - 👀 I’m interested in creating.
-- 🌱 I’m currently learning Android & Kotlin.
+- 🌱 I’m currently learning web-development.
-- 💞️ I’m looking to collaborate on useful Android app.
+- 💞️ I’m looking to collaborate on simple web-pages.
 - 📫 How to reach me by e-mail blackmothy@yandex.ru

 <!---